 BSc (Hons) Applied Farm Management with Foundation Year

+This course is available through Clearing for 2019 entry.
 Develop a career within the agricultural and land-based industries with a degree that develops farmers, farm managers and consultants of the future.
 The range of production systems adopted and commercially practised on our farms, and local farm businesses, provide an invaluable insight into the current realities of commercial farming.

 *Subject to validation